 Beyond the pearls for this unique situation in the video, I also want you to have a powerful toolbox for helping ALL of your patients and clients sleep better.
 By far, the most important, foundational intervention I have found for optimizing sleep is what, at SAFM, we call “sleep hygiene”.
 I’ve got a great handout summarizing the tenets, and I’m sharing it right here for you as a free gift.
 Remember: detailed education can create the inspiration and empowerment that finally allows a patient to make and sustain important lifestyle change.
 You are also welcome to check out one of the several posts about sleep available here in our public Clinical Tips area.

 I know you want the practical details!
 I usually recommend 500mg taurine (or one can use magnesium taurate and get the best of two key relaxation nutrients) taken an hour before bed.
 L-theanine dosage to support sleep is typically 200-400mg (I usually recommend suntheanine, which is available in many brands).
 For GABA in the form of phenibut, about 200-300mg is usually sufficient to relax into sleep (too much will be counter-productive – and lead to morning grogginess) e.g. Biotics or NeuroScience’s Kavinace (which is a blend of both taurine and phenibut).
 I didn’t mention it in the video, but n-acetyl-cysteine may also be quite helpful for this particular dynamic of GABA-Glutamate balance.

 Want to learn more about hormones?
-Join us for our all-new Deep Dive clinical course, Hormones Demystified.
-Or register for our next Core 101 Semester program and get access to the full spectrum of myth-busting, truth-simplifying education we share here at the School of Applied Functional Medicine!
+Register for our next Core 101 Semester program and get access to the full spectrum of myth-busting, truth-simplifying education we share here at the School of Applied Functional Medicine!
 Learn More Here

 I hope this is helpful to you and the patients and clients you serve!